jonathanyangg/matching/README.md

 # Tour Guide Prospective Student Matching

 Welcome to **Tour Guide Prospective Student Matching**, a tool designed to seamlessly pair tour guides with prospective students using semantic search.
-Whether you’re running campus tours or planning personalized visits, this project simplifies the process, ensuring each prospective student is matched with the ideal guide.
+Whether you're running campus tours or planning personalized visits, this project simplifies the process, ensuring each prospective student is matched with the ideal guide.

 **How It Works**